Meriwether Lewis: Memorials

-Lewis was buried near present-day Hohenwald, Tennessee, near his place of death.
-His grave was located about 200 yards from Grinder's Stand, alongside the Natchez Trace (that section of the 1801 Natchez Trace was built by the U.S. Army under the direction of Lewis's mentor Thomas Jefferson, during Lewis's lifetime).
+Lewis was buried near his place of death in present-day Hohenwald.
+His grave was located about 200 yards from Grinder's Stand, alongside the Natchez Trace (that section of the 1801 Natchez Trace was built by the U.S. Army under the direction of Lewis's mentor, Thomas Jefferson, during Lewis's lifetime).

 At first, the grave was unmarked.
 Alexander Wilson, an ornithologist and friend of Lewis who visited the grave in May 1810 during a trip to New Orleans to sell his drawings, wrote that he gave the innkeeper Robert Griner money to erect a fence around the grave to protect it from animals.

 The State of Tennessee erected a monument over Lewis's grave in 1848.
 Lemuel Kirby, a stonemason from Columbia, Tennessee, chose the design of a broken column, commonly used at the time to symbolize a life cut short.

 An iron fence erected around the base of the monument was partially dismantled during the Civil War by Confederate detachments under General John Bell Hood marching from Shiloh toward Franklin; they forged the iron into horseshoes.

 A September 1905 article in Everybody's Magazine called attention to Lewis's abandoned and overgrown grave.
-A county road worker, Teen Cothran, took the initiative to open a road to the cemetery.
-Thereafter, a local Tennessee Meriwether Lewis Monument Committee was soon formed to push for restoring Lewis's gravesite.
+A county road worker, Teen Cothran, initiated opening a road to the cemetery.
+A local Tennessee Meriwether Lewis Monument Committee was soon formed to push for restoring Lewis's gravesite.
 In 1925, in response to the committee's work, President Calvin Coolidge designated Lewis's grave as the fifth National Monument in the South.